ansible/ansible/docs/docsite/rst/community/development_process.rst

 Automated PR review: ansibullbot
 --------------------------------

-Because Ansible receives many pull requests, and because we love automating things, we've automated several steps of the process of reviewing and merging pull requests with a tool called Ansibullbot, or Ansibot for short.
+Because Ansible receives many pull requests, and because we love automating things, we have automated several steps of the process of reviewing and merging pull requests with a tool called Ansibullbot, or Ansibot for short.

 `Ansibullbot <https://github.com/ansible/ansibullbot/blob/master/ISSUE_HELP.md>`_ serves many functions: